-On behalf of the Board, I would like to express my deepest appreciation to the management and all staff of CScenic for their commitment, dedication and loyalty.
-Last but not least, I would like to thank our shareholders, customers and suppliers for their steadfast support and confidence in us.
+On behalf of the Board, I would like to express my deepest appreciation to the management and all staff of CScenic for their unfaltering commitment, dedication and loyalty.
+Last but not least, I would like to thank our shareholders, customers and suppliers for their continued support and confidence in us.

-Lim Chee Keong Executive Chairman
+Executive Chairman